BenjaminDry/BasicPyNN/README.md

 # BasicPyNN
 Python code for a neural network trained on the MNIST dataset for image recognition.
 It also features a number prediction game where players draw digits for the network to guess.
-User to learn basics or neural networks
+Used to learn basics of neural networks

 # Usage
 Run the main script (main.py) to train the neural network, play the number prediction game, and test the model's accuracy.